Harshitn1995/Jarvis/docs/README/users.md

 > 📘
 > --
 >
-> At WebEngage, anybody who has interacted with your business at least once is called a _User._
+> At Jarvis, anybody who has interacted with your business at least once is called a _User._
 > This definition includes visitors who interact with your mobile app, website, other online platforms and offline avenues.

-**This brings us to the question, how does WebEngage detect users?**
+**This brings us to the question, how does Jarvis detect users?**

 It’s pretty simple, actually.
-Once you connect your platforms _(app, website, CRM, server)_ with your WebEngage account, we automatically start detecting and gleaning basic information about your users in real-time.
+Once you connect your platforms _(app, website, CRM, server)_ with your Jarvis account, we automatically start detecting and gleaning basic information about your users in real-time.

 All this data gets populated across the following sections of your dashboard: